TITLE 6 PRIMARY AND SECONDARY EDUCATION

 requirements.

-requirements in order to be eligible to receive a
+eligible to receive a diploma.

-Each student shall complete a next step plan for each high school
+(2) The next step plan.
+Each student shall complete a next step plan

-year.
-For students with individualized
+department-approved template.
+For students with individualized education

-education programs (IEPs), the transition plan substitutes for the next step
+programs (IEPs), the transition plan substitutes for the next step plan.
+The next step plan requires that:

 (a) each